Oversights in the Respective Theorems of von Neumann and Bell are Homologous: The Oversight in Bell's Theorem

-Let us now try to understand why the replacement (\ref{rep}) above is illegal.
-To begin with, Einstein's (or even Bell's own) notion of local-realism does not demand this replacement.
-Since this notion is captured already in the definition of the measurement functions ${{\mathscr A}({\bf a},\,{\lambda}^k)}$, the LHS of (\ref{rep}) satisfies the demand of local-realism perfectly well.
-To be sure, mathematically there is nothing wrong with a replacement of four separate averages with a single average.
-Indeed, every school child knows that the sum of averages is equal to the average of the sum.
+Let us now try to understand why the identification in Eq.~(\ref{rep}) is illegitimate.
+To begin with, Einstein's, or even Bell's own notion of local-realism, does not, by itself, demand this identification.
+Since this notion is captured already in the very definition of the functions ${{\mathscr A}({\bf a},\,{\lambda}_k)}$ \cite{Bell-1964}, together with the procedure by which we have arrived at the averages in (\ref{9-1}), the LHS of the identification (\ref{rep}) satisfies the demand of local realism perfectly well.
+Nor can the statistical equivalence between (\ref{8-2}) and (\ref{9-1}) we have granted to arrive at the LHS of (\ref{rep}) justify its replacement with the single average on its RHS, {\it at the expense of what is physically possible in the actual experiments}.
+To be sure, just as mathematically there is nothing wrong with von Neumann's physically unjustified identification (\ref{CM}), mathematically there is nothing wrong with the identification of four separate averages in (\ref{9-1}) with a single average in (\ref{absurd}).
+Indeed, every schoolchild knows that a sum of averages is equal to the average of the sum.
 But this rule of thumb is not valid in the above case, because ${({\bf a},\,{\bf b})}$, ${({\bf a},\,{\bf b'})}$, ${({\bf a'},\,{\bf b})}$, and ${({\bf a'},\,{\bf b'})}$ are {\it mutually exclusive pairs of measurement directions}, corresponding to four {\it incompatible} experiments.
 Each pair can be used by Alice and Bob for a given experiment, for all runs ${1}$ to ${n}$, but no two of the four pairs can be used by them simultaneously.
 This is because Alice and Bob do not have the ability to make measurements along counterfactually possible pairs of directions such as ${({\bf a},\,{\bf b})}$ and ${({\bf a},\,{\bf b'})}$ simultaneously.
 Alice, for example, can make measurements along ${\bf a}$ or ${\bf a'}$, but not along ${\bf a}$ {\it and} ${\bf a'}$ at the same time.

-But this inconvenient fact is rather devastating for Bell's argument, because it means that his replacement (\ref{rep}) is illegitimate.
-Consider a specific run of the EPR-B experiment and the corresponding quantity being averaged in (\ref{rep}):
+But this inconvenient fact is rather devastating for Bell's argument, because it means that his identification (\ref{rep}) is illegitimate.
+Consider a specific run of the EPR-Bohm experiment we started out with and the quantity being averaged in (\ref{rep}):